 A single drop of rain splashed on my forehead.
 One drop turned into a downpour.
 Endless water fell from the sky to the desert floor like tears.

 My gun clattered on the hard ground.
 Rain washed down my face as I stood to face the voice behind me.
 Olivia slumped, pressing her stained red shirt to Eve’s stomach.
 The rain beat down, washing away the puddle of blood.
 I wanted to rush to help her, but something told me it was useless.
+His brown eyes stared at me.
+His slender frame stood confident.
+He spoke to someone at the SUV without moving his gaze.

 “Juarez, get the helicopter ready.
 Don’t waste any time.”